We Compare VUG vs VOO: Vanguard Growth ETF (VUG) vs Vanguard S&P 500 ETF (VOO)

 I like M1 Finance as the best option because it gives you the flexibility to purchase VUG, VOO, and thousands of other stocks.

 Which is Better VUG or VOO?

 VUG and VOO are great investments.
 They both offer investors the ability to invest in the market at a low expense ratio.

 VUG offers more potential returns but also more volatility.

-If you believe the success of VUG will continue and are willing to ride the waves of volatility then VUG might be a great investment for you.
+If you believe the success of VUG will continue and are willing to ride the waves of volatility, then VUG might be an excellent investment for you.

-If you prefer a more balanced approach or don’t believe that growth will continue to outperform, then VOO makes more sense.
+VOO makes more sense if you prefer a more balanced approach or don’t believe that growth will continue to outperform.

 The expense ratio difference between these two ETFs will not make a significant difference in total returns.

 You can purchase fractional shares for free, and they give you the ability to buy VOO, VUG, and thousands of other stocks/ETFs.

 Is VUG a Good Investment?

-VUG makes for a good investment in taxable accounts to maximize growth and capital gains.
-This is because of its small dividend yield of 0.4%.
+VUG is a good investment in taxable accounts to maximize growth and capital gains.
+This is because of its small dividend yield of 0.46%.